dat310-2023/info/exam/examproject.md

 #### Backend:
 Your web server should be Flask.
 Data should be stored either in an SQLite database or on files.
 You may use the Flask-login plugin, but that is not required.
 If you do so, note it in your README.md.
+If you want to use a Object-Relational-Mapper (ORM), you may use SQLAlchemy.

 You cannot use Flask-forms.